 We know for ourselves how important it is to be part of a supportive community in order to grow, and we are happy that Movement Medicine is becoming such a space.
 We feel that every one of us has something unique to offer the world that we are part of, and that in offering it, both the self and the world are enriched.

 Susannah and Ya’Acov are the authors of Movement Medicine – How To Awaken, Dance and Live your Dreams (Hay House).
-All books and CDs are available from The Movement Medicine Shop
+All books and CDs are available from The Music Medicine Shop

 Susannah Darling Khan

 or, The Movement Medicine Woman as she is often known, is Co-Director of The School of Movement Medicine alongside her husband Ya’Acov Darling Khan.
 They are co-authors of Movement Medicine (Hay House 2007).
 Susannah has studied in many contexts, including: an 18-year apprenticeship with 5Rhythms Founder, Gabrielle Roth, studies in Anthropology (University College London BA Hons 1st Class), Gestalt Psychotherapy (Gestalt Centre London) and Family Constellations.
 Her teaching marries ancient wisdom with neuro-science and intellect to profound effect.